Vrolijk/OSDD/datadiode_hardware_setups.md

 <img src="img/img_simple_datadiode_setup.png" width=300>

+For training you can use a managed switch: [€25 euro data-diode demonstrator](https://github.com/Vrolijk/OSDD/blob/main/examples/25_euro_data-diode_demonstator.md)

 ## 2 way uni-directional setup

 To be able to send and receive data via separate interfaces causing a protocol break for most network attacks.
 This setup also provides control over the received and send data.